open-mmlab/Amphion/preprocessors/Emilia/README.md

 The **Emilia-Pipe** is the first open-source preprocessing pipeline designed to transform raw, in-the-wild speech data into high-quality training data with annotations for speech generation.
 This pipeline can process one hour of raw audio into model-ready data in just a few minutes, requiring only the raw speech data.

-etailed description for the Emilia and Emilia-Pipe could be found in our [paper](https://arxiv.org/abs/2407.05361).
+Detailed description for the Emilia and Emilia-Pipe could be found in our [paper](https://arxiv.org/abs/2407.05361).

 ## Emilia Dataset Usage 📖
 The Emilia dataset is now publicly available at [![hf](https://img.shields.io/badge/%F0%9F%A4%97%20HuggingFace-Dataset-yellow)](https://huggingface.co/datasets/amphion/Emilia-Dataset)!
 Users in mainland China can also download Emilia from  [![OpenDataLab](https://img.shields.io/badge/OpenDataLab-Dataset-blue)](https://opendatalab.com/Amphion/Emilia)!